xmechanics/canon/README.md

     ```shell
     conda activate ./venv
     ```
-4. While the virtual environment is activated, in `scripts` folder, modify `normalize_mpi.py` to convert tiff files to jpg in parallel
+4. While the virtual environment is activated, in `scripts` folder, copy `normalize_mpi.py` and modify to convert tiff files to jpg in parallel
     1. Put input tiff and output jpg in the `scripts/data` folder
 5. Still in `scripts` folder, start jupyterlab
     ```shell